My Ginger Garlic Kitchen

 INGREDIENTS

-• 6-7 green cardamom pods, crushed slightly (optional)
+• 3-4 green cardamom pods, slightly crushed (optional)

-• Sliced almonds or crushed almonds and pistachios (I have added sliced almonds here)
+• Sliced almonds or crushed , or almonds and pistachios (for garnish)

 INSTRUCTIONS:

-3. Turn off the heat and add 2 cups of cold water.
-Adding ice-cold water helps in holding the strong pink color.
+4. Turn off the heat and add 1 cup of ice-cold water to retain the vibrant pink color.
+Pour vigorously for about 30 seconds.

-6. Add sugar and salt, or only salt, or only sugar.
-Let it boil again.
+6. Add sugar and salt (or only salt, or only sugar).
+Let it boil again for 5 minutes.

-7. Keep stirring the mixture and add the milk to this steeping tea mixture.
+7. Keep stirring and add the milk to the steeping tea mixture.

-8. Boil for about 10 minutes.
-The more you boil this tea, the stronger, rich and creamier the tea will be.
+8. Boil for about 3-4 minutes.
+The longer you boil, the stronger and creamier the tea will be.

-9. Strain the tea into cups, and add sliced almonds or crushed dry fruits.
+9. Strain the tea into cups and garnish with sliced almonds or crushed dry fruits.

 10. Serve it with your favorite snacks and enjoy it.